Parenting

 The findings of this study may not be revolutionary for most parents, but it sheds light on an issue that is often ignored.
 The survey found that parents would have told their children to hurry up 540 times by the end of the school year.
 This number may seem laughable to you, as I tell my son or daughter to hurry up every morning.

-Kellogg wanted to highlight the chaos many parents face as they try to balance their needs with the needs of their children.
-Jeremy Harper said, “We want parents to understand that it’s okay if their New Year’s resolutions fall off the radar.”
-Parenting is not about checking things off a list.
-You should do your best to use the energy and resources you have available.
+A group wanted to bring attention to the confusion many parents experience when trying to balance their own needs with those of their children.
+“We want parents to understand that it is okay if they don’t keep their New Year’s Resolutions.” said a spokesperson.
+Parenting isn’t about ticking things off of a checklist.
+Use your energy and resources as best you can.

 This study shows that it is perfectly normal to be overwhelmed by school mornings.
 It’s okay to be a little lenient with yourself.
 Nobody expects perfection.
 Not even our children, who (hopefully!) will forgive us for an occasional breakfast meltdown.